 Sage-grouse are in danger.
 They occupy only half their original range and have dwindled to less than 5% of their original population.
 Invasive grasses and wildfires, encroaching development, agriculture, and poor land management have destroyed sage-grouse habitat and sagebrush, a key food source.

-But, soon after this determination, several western states sued the BLM for imposing plans that were deemed too stringent.
-Several conservation groups had the opposite view, deemed the plans insufficient, and also litigated.
 Since the plans have been put in place, sage-grouse numbers have continued to nose dive, and a recent study found that numbers have dropped 80% rangewide since 1965.

 I left the Owyhees that morning with a greater appreciation for the work conservation groups like ICL do to protect our public lands so that amazing creatures like sage-grouse can continue calling Idaho and the West home.
 If you are interested in learning more about the ways that ICL works to protect public lands, wild rivers, wildlife habitat, and clean air and water, consider subscribing to our email and becoming a member.